 We had a special business-trip session of “Iwata Asks”1 for the previous game, Mario Galaxy2, and this time, too, the timing for talking to the Tokyo Software Development Office has overlapped the most intense period of development, so again I’ve come here to Tokyo.
 Thank you for having me.
-1Business-trip Iwata Asks: Click here for the session of Iwata Asks: Super Mario Galaxy.
-2Super Mario Galaxy: A platform game released worldwide for the Wii console in November 2007.
+1Business-trip Iwata Asks: Iwata Asks: Super Mario Galaxy 2Super Mario Galaxy: A platform game released worldwide for the Wii console in November 2007.

 Thank you for coming.